-Move Your Jar into Indirect Light
+Step 4: Move Your Jar into Indirect Light

 Once most of the sprouts have green leaves on them, the next step in growing sprouts is to move the jar to a spot with INDIRECT sunlight.
-Look for a spot close to a window, but out of direct sun.
+Look for a spot close to a window, but out of the direct sun.
 Indirect sunlight on days 4 and 5 will really start to “green up” your sprouts.

 Exposure to direct sunlight will cause the sprouts to grow too large and possibly be bitter.
 So keep the jar out of the sun, but close to it.
 During this time you continue to rinse and drain the seeds twice a day, taking care to drain out as much water as possible.

-On roughly day 6 your alfalfa sprouts should be just about done.
+On roughly day 6 your sprouts should be just about done.
 De-husking the sprouts is a step that isn’t 100% necessary, but instead is more to make the sprouts more “visually pleasing”.
 We often skip this step.

-To de-husk you simply remove the growing alfalfa sprouts from their jar and submerge them in a bowl of water.
+To de-husk you simply remove the growing sprouts from their jar and submerge them in a bowl of water.
 Carefully separate the sprouts and loosen up the large clumps.
 Then swish the sprouts around in the water.
-Most of the “husks” from the seeds should float to the top of the water and any unsprouted seeds will sink to the bottom.
+Most of the “husks” from the seeds should float to the top of the water and any ungerminated seeds will sink to the bottom.
 Simply skim off the husks using a spoon (or even your jar screen).

 Then carefully remove the sprouts from the water and return them to their jar.
 Rinse and drain one more time and allow them to sit in indirect light for another 12 or so hours.
 This will give the growing sprouts a little more time for a final bit of growth.
 You also want the sprouts to dry out well.
 You have to be careful here, you don’t want them to dry completely, but dry sprouts will store a lot longer.

-Remove from the Jar and Enjoy!
+Step 6: Remove the growing sprouts from the Jar and Enjoy!

 If you are not going to use all of your sprouts right away they can be stored in a plastic bag or some type of sealable container in the refrigerator for up to 5 days.
 But we have found they are the best quality if you eat them in 3 or 4 days.

-Well there you have it!
+Well, there you have it!
 That’s how to grow sprouts at home in 6 easy steps.
 Keep in mind that the 6-day time frame is not set in stone.
 Sprouts can be ready in as little as 5 days in warmer weather, so keep a close eye on them.

 I’d love to hear about your success at growing sprouts.
-Please leave me some comments below on how it went and also leave us your ideas on how you use your alfalfa sprouts!
+Please leave me some comments below on how it went and also leave us your ideas on how you use your sprouts!